redstarcoder/draw2d/README.md

 [![geometry](https://raw.githubusercontent.com/redstarcoder/draw2d/master/output/samples/geometry.png)](https://raw.githubusercontent.com/redstarcoder/draw2d/master/resource/image/geometry.pdf)[![postscript](https://raw.githubusercontent.com/redstarcoder/draw2d/master/output/samples/postscript.png)](https://raw.githubusercontent.com/redstarcoder/draw2d/master/resource/image/postscript.pdf)

 Click on an image above to get the pdf, generated with exactly the same draw2d code.
 The first image is the output of `samples/geometry`.
-The second image is the result of `samples/postcript`, which demonstrates that draw2d can draw postscript files into images or pdf documents with the [ps](https://github.com/redstarcoder/ps) package.
+The second image is the result of `samples/postcript` (only in the upstream repo), which demonstrates that draw2d can draw postscript files into images or pdf documents with the [ps](https://github.com/llgcode/ps) package.

 Features
 --------